Mrpi314tech/UC37software/README.md

 ### Step 1:

-Make a weather account at http://weatherapi.com  Trying to find a new, free weather api.
-This one costs money.
-If you know any, please tell  me!
+Make a weather account at http://weatherapi.com  working on making a new api that is free.

-Use the API key it gives you when the survey asks for your api key.
-If you don't buy an api key, just skip it.

 ### Step 2: